 G: gatvol to Griqualand

-gatvol (adjective, informal) – Fed up.
+gatvol (adjective) – Fed up.
 From the Afrikaans.

 gemsbok (noun) – Large African antelope (Oryx gazella) with long, straight horns.
 From the Afrikaans gems (chamois, a European goat-antelope) and bok (buck).